 - Ensuring inmates have access to their attorneys, clergy, interpreters, or other equipment to accommodate special needs

 The Crow Wing County Jail is a 75,000 square foot jail facility that has been in operation for over a decade.
 The facility is comprised of six separate housing units and is designed to accommodate both male and female offenders.

 The jail operates a Direct Supervision style which means that Correctional Officers are assigned posts within the areas where inmates are housed.
 Posts can include:

 - Booking—accept or deny inmates brought into the facility by county deputies or other law enforcement agencies and process all necessary paperwork

 - Housing—move around from cell block to cell block and interact with inmates within the different housing units

 - Transport—transport inmates to and from court hearings and medical appointments and serve as security during trials

 - Master control—operate security doors and security monitoring systems while monitoring inmates movement, incoming and outgoing phone calls, and any emergency response to the facility

-In addition to their full-time roles, our Corrections Officers have the opportunity to receive specialized training and certifications as members of our special teams.
+In addition to their full-time roles, our Correctional Officers have the opportunity to receive specialized training and certifications as members of our special teams.
 These skills can be used to advance your career and transfer to a variety of law enforcement positions.

 Special teams include: